cemar-ortiz/main_dir/README.md

 Hi and welcome, my name is César Martínez and I'm a python developer using backend and frontend frameworks to build applications integrated with data science functionalities.

-This is a **readme-only** repo intended as a showroom portfolio for my development projects.
+This is a **readme-only** repo intended as a portfolio for my development projects.
 I'll be specificating which languages and frameworks were used for each one.
 Each project element will include a brief description and a link to its source code repository.

 My projects cover applications in domain areas I find interesting such as productivity enhancement and financial administration.
 I'm also a hobbyist game-developer so I will be uploading some of those projects here too.